 As night fell upon the city of Daggerfall, the streets emptied of their citizens.
 I watched the merchant pack up his wares from the shadows.
-The orc’s huge fingers fumbled with some of the weapons.
+The Orc’s larger fingers fumbled with some of the smaller weapons.
 I moved closer, my eyes glued to the dagger.
-I was almost directly behind the orc.
-I hid behind a crate, and knelt down to stay out of the huge orc’s line of vision.
+I crouched directly behind the orc.
+Hiding behind a crate, I knelt down to stay out of the Orc’s line of vision.

-The orc moved to pick up the dagger, but his fingers proved too big for the small hilt.
-He fumbled with it, but he could not find his grip.
-The dagger fell to the ground, mere inches from me.
-Before the orc could turn to pick up the dagger, I had grabbed it.
+The orc moved to pick up the dagger, but his fingers proved too big for the hilt.
+He fumbled with it, but could not find his grip.
+The dagger clattered to the ground, mere inches from me.
+Before the orc could turn to pick up the small weapon, I had grabbed it.

 The orc bent down to search for the dagger, confused.
-The dagger had been in his grasp seconds ago, but now it was gone.
-Its safe to admit he was a little slow.
+The dagger had been in his grasp seconds ago, but now it had vanished.
 He snorted, trying to piece together what could have happened.
-Suddenly, an idea dawned on him.
+Suddenly, an idea dawned upon him.
 “Who’s there?” he called out to the darkness.

 Fear gripped me, and I crouched lower behind the crate.

 “I can smell your fear,” the orc thundered, looking for the thief.
-Luckily, his eyes could not pierce the shadows I was concealed in.
-He picked up a Warhammer that he was going to sell, brandishing it with ease.
+Luckily, his eyes could not pierce the shadows I concealed myself in.
+He picked up a warhammer that he was going to sell, brandishing it with ease.

 I spotted a large sack nearby, seemingly my only escape route.
-I crawled into the sack, which appeared to be filled with an assortment of vegetables.
-I heard the feet of the orc crushing the cobblestone nearby.
-I heard him let out an annoyed snort.
-The footsteps grew fainter and fainter, and I let out a sigh of relief.
+I crawled into it, which appeared to be filled with an assortment of vegetables.
+I heard large Orc feet crushing the cobblestone nearby.
+I heard him let out another annoyed snort.
+The footsteps grew fainter and fainter, before disappearing entirely.
+I breathed out a sigh of relief.
 By the Eight, that was close!

-I crawled out of the sack, keeping silent in case a guard or the orc came back and discovered me.
-I sat down on the side of the street, inspecting my new dagger closely.
-It’s blade was curved, and intricate lines ran across its surface.
-I tapped the side of the blade tentatively, curiously trying to see how strong its steel was.
-Suddenly, the dagger shone with a dull blue light.
-I marveled at how such a small item could hold secrets like this.
+I crawled out of the sack, keeping silent in case of a guard or the merchant coming back to discover me.
+I sat down on the side of the street, inspecting my new weapon closely.
+The blade was curved, and intricate lines ran across the surface of the metal.
+I tapped its tentatively, curious as to how strong the steel was.
+The dagger began to glow, shining with a dull blue light.
+I marveled at how such a small item could hold secrets such as this.

-The light revealed a shadowy figure in front of me.
+The dagger revealed a shadowy figure looming before me.
 Instantly, I was alert.
 The dagger stopped glowing.

 “I saw what you did there.” the towering Breton said in a threatening voice.

 I gulped.
-I didn’t think my dagger would make much use against him.
+I did not think my dagger would make much use against him.